Hebbrix

 memory.deletedA memory was deleted

-document.completedDocument processing finished
+document.processedDocument processing finished (searchable)

 document.failedDocument processing failed